Table of Contents

 Option 2: A combination of self-directed and live classes

 Many online yoga instructors have a combination that includes live and self-directed content.

 Lizzie Lasater loves doing live courses because of the interaction and Q&A she can have with her students while they are learning.
-All of her courses are designed to be self-paced, but include a live component, where they encourage people with special pricing and discounts to enroll in live classes for a period of time.
+All of her courses are designed to be self-paced, but include a live component where she encourages people with special pricing incentives and discounts to enroll in other live classes that she offers.

-On Thinkific, Live Lessons allow you to schedule and host live interactive video lessons directly within Thinkific using Zoom.
+With Thinkific, Live Lessons allow for you to schedule and host live interactive video lessons directly within Thinkific using Zoom.
 This gives you the option to connect with your classes remotely at any time!

 Option 3: Online yoga membership site